-Many soft tissue surgeries are performed by Dr. Roger Johnson, Dr. Peter Nurre, Dr. Jill Christofferson, or Dr. Blythe Jurewicz at Encina Veterinary Hospital in Walnut Creek, California (Contra Costa County).
-On occasion, the longer procedures are performed by our board certified surgeon, Dr. Carl Koehler.
+Many soft tissue surgeries are performed by Dr. Roger Johnson, Dr. Peter Nurre or Dr. Jill Christofferson at Encina Veterinary Hospital in Walnut Creek, California (Contra Costa County).
+On occasion, the longer, more complex procedures are performed by our board certified veterinary surgeon, Dr. Carl Koehler.

 COMMON SOFT TISSUE SURGERIES OFFERED

 Advanced wound treatment